 I had a steak.

 I got saved the way so many of us in America do.
-I came to Jesus to get out of Hell, to avoid being squashed by demonic forms of transportation and sent to the bad place where I’d be forced to wear drab clothing and chains for all of eternity.
-I repeated a prayer after a pastor and “invited Jesus into my heart” and asked him to be my “personal Lord and savior” – my personal bodyguard saving me from harm and hell.
+I came to Jesus to get out of Hell, to avoid being squashed by a truck and sent to Hell where I’d be forced to wear drab clothing and chains for all of eternity.
+I repeated a prayer after a pastor, “invited Jesus into my heart” and asked him to be my “personal Lord and savior” – my personal bodyguard saving me from harm.

 I had no idea that what I should fear the most, what Jesus saved me from first, was neither trucks nor hell but me.

-When that naked couple back in Eden had fruit for dessert in hopes of becoming like God they messed us all up; they bent the human core’s DNA so that every one of their offspring since has been born with a defect of the worst kind (Ecclesiastes 7:20, Psalm 53:1-3).
+When that naked couple back in Eden ate the forbidden fruit they messed us all up; they bent the human core’s DNA so badly that every one of their offspring since has been born defective (Ecclesiastes 7:20, Psalm 53:1-3).

 Our intellect is darkened (Romans 1:21).
 Our emotions can’t be trusted to steer us right (Titus 3:3).
 Our will is selfish (Isaiah 53:6, Romans 3:10-12)

-And on and on we fumble.
+And on and on we try.
 Generation after generation.
-We toil on an earth capable of growing enough food to fill every stomach, yet starvation has never died.
-It barely wanes.
+We toil on an earth capable of growing enough food to fill every stomach, yet starvation continues.
 We hold enough wealth in the West to clothe and educate the entire globe, yet children beg naked and unable to write or read.
 There are enough adults in the world to put orphanages out of business, yet millions grow up with no one to call Daddy.
-We have enough spy satellites, schools of political science, ethicists, diplomats, armaments and historical data to bring peace to the nations, yet in four thousand years of recorded history only four hundred have been remotely warless.
-And my nation, America, has been at war somewhere in the world since World War I in pursuit of peace.
+We have enough spy satellites, schools of political science, ethicists, diplomats, and armaments to bring peace to the nations, yet in four thousand years of recorded history only four hundred have been remotely warless.

 Jesus saves.